 A darling and “tingly” compilation of cute dogs featured in promotions for Budweiser, VW, Dr. Pepper, Jeep and Thinkbox can be enjoyed on Youtube, published by the Ad Show in 2015.

 Subaru nails it with their “Barkley Dog Family” video series.
 The most hilarious features a family of Retrievers driving together (in a Subaru SUV) and “Dad” (behind the wheel) can’t help but admire a pretty Poodle at the intersection.
 “Mom” gives him a growl when she notices his focus has wandered.
 The French music is priceless. https://youtu.be/8hYItcm_daM

 Notwithstanding the success of print ads and beyond-darling Super Bowl stars on 4 legs, many household pets have their own spotlight on Instagram, Twitter and Facebook as advertised daily by their common-folk owners…some have reached a fan base that could rival Hollywood celebrities.
 See #Norbertthedog (742k followers).

 Of course, at Doolittle’s Doghouse, we believe that every dog is a star that demands award-winning service.
-That’s simply our mission: to provide an elevated pet care experience.
+That’s simply our mission: to provide an elevated and pampered pet care experience.

 Who else agrees that the entertainment value of their dog is beyond priceless and worth barking about?